Toward Nakba as a Legal Concept

-Toward Nakba as a Legal Concept is a 2024 law review article by the Palestinian human rights lawyer Rabea Eghbariah in which the author proposes that the term Nakba, as a descriptor for the Palestinian experience of Zionism, be adopted as a legal framework.
+Toward Nakba as a Legal Concept is a 2024 law review article by the Palestinian human rights lawyer Rabea Eghbariah in which the author proposes that the term Nakba (نَكْبَة 'catastrophe') be adopted as a legal framework.
+The article identifies Zionism and the Nakba as mutually constitutive counterparts, analyzes the legal anatomy of the ongoing Nakba, and describes the foundational violence of the Nakba as displacement, its structure as fragmentation, and its purpose as the denial of self-determination for Palestinians.

 The article was published by the Columbia Law Review (CLR) in June 2024 as an expanded version of an essay commissioned from Eghbariah in October 2023, edited, fact-checked, copy-edited, and approved for publication for the website of the Harvard Law Review (HLR), then blocked from publication in an unprecedented meeting of the journal body and emergency vote.
-That essay was published on November 21, 2023 in The Nation instead.
+That essay was published on November 21, 2023, in The Nation instead.

-When the CLR published the expanded article, its board of directors shut down the website, abdicating only when the majority of editors threatened to go on strike.
+When the CLR published the expanded article, its faculty board of directors shut down the website, abdicating only when the majority of editors threatened to go on strike.

 Content

 Thesis

-In Toward Nakba as a Legal Concept, Eghbariah proposes that the term Nakba, as a descriptor for the Palestinian experience of Zionism, be adopted as a legal framework.
+In Toward Nakba as a Legal Concept, Eghbariah proposes that the term Nakba be adopted as a legal framework: The law does not possess the language that we desperately need to accurately capture the totality of the Palestinian condition.
+From occupation to apartheid and genocide, the most commonly applied legal concepts rely on abstraction and analogy to reveal particular facets of subordination.
+This Article introduces Nakba as a legal concept to resolve this tension.
+Meaning “Catastrophe” in Arabic, the term “al-Nakba” (النكبة) is often used to refer to the ruinous process of establishing the State of Israel in Palestine.
+But the Nakba has undergone a metamorphosis; it has evolved from a historical calamity into a brutally sophisticated structure of oppression.
+This ongoing Nakba includes episodes of genocide and variants of apartheid but remains rooted in a historically and analytically distinct foundation, structure, and purpose.

+This Article therefore proposes to distinguish apartheid, genocide, and Nakba as different, yet overlapping, modalities of crimes against humanity.
+It first identifies Zionism as Nakba’s ideological counterpart and insists on understanding these concepts as mutually constitutive.
+Considering the limits of existing legal frameworks, this Article goes on to analyze the legal anatomy of the ongoing Nakba.
+It positions displacement as the Nakba’s foundational violence, fragmentation as its structure, and the denial of self-determination as its purpose.
+Taken together, these elements give substance to a concept in the making that may prove useful in other contexts as well.

 With Palestinians facing a fragmented legal landscape as a consequence of Israeli domination, with different legal regimes variegated by design, Eghbariah argues that the term Nakba, which has been used by Palestinians for decades, should be adopted as a unified legal framework to describe the conditions faced by Palestinians as a consequence of this fragmentation.